filecoin-project/filecoin-docs/content/en/smart-contracts/advanced/wrapped-fil/index.md

    }
    ```

-2. Since wFIL implemented the receive function, you can send FIL to wFIL contract using `InvokeEVM` method to wrap FIL.
-It will trigger the `deposit` function, minting the caller with wFIL 1:1.
+2. Since the wFIL implements the receive function, you can send FIL to the wFIL contract using the `InvokeEVM` method to wrap FIL.
+This method will trigger the `deposit` function, minting the caller with wFIL 1:1.

    ```solidity
    receive() external payable virtual {